 Semester units are not listed as students from UC semester campuses, Berkeley and Merced, are not eligible for the fall quarter-length program option due to restrictions at your home campus.

 Internships and independent study for academic credit are not possible in this program.

 National Taiwan Normal University

 National Taiwan Normal University (NTNU) was founded in 1946 as an institute for teachers’ education and later became a comprehensive university.
-With its main campus located in the cultural hub of Taipei, NTNU encompasses three campuses and ten colleges with 59 departments and 54 graduate institutes offering a broad spectrum of courses and degrees ranging from the arts and humanities, education, sociology, and business management to the sciences.
-It was ranked among the top 500 global universities (and ranked 146 in arts & humanities and 301-250 in social sciences) in 2010.
+It was ranked among the top 500 global universities in 2010.

 The NTNU Mandarin Training Center (MTC) was founded in 1956 to teach Chinese as a second language.
 With 1,700 students from over 70 countries enrolled each term, MTC facilities include over 70 classrooms, a library, two language labs, computer rooms, an auditorium and multi-media classroom, and a student lounge.
 Students also have access to NTNU facilities.
 MTC organizes activities throughout each term, such as speech competitions, a Dragon Boat race, and cultural excursions.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.